deletedcu/angular-demo/lectures/day-2/what_is_routing.md

     1. Reopen the browser
     1. Paste the link into the URL bar
     1. Hit Enter
-    1. Note that it takes you directly the "page" whose URL you copied
+    1. Note that it takes you directly to the "page" whose URL you copied